 An examination by a dentist plays a key role in maintaining good oral health.
 Dentists are the doctor of the mouth.
 The health of the mouth is linked to the body.
 Your dentist is trained to identify early signs of disease in the mouth that could relate to other health issues such as diabetes.
 The dental exam also plays a significant role in the early detection of oral cancer.

 It is important to have regular examinations, even if you are not experiencing any pain.
 Many dental conditions will not show symptoms or cause pain in the early stages.
 By the time you are experiencing pain or swelling, the disease has already progressed.
 Through regular dental exams, your dentist can:

 Catching small problems early can provide you with more treatment options and lead to better health outcomes.
-Learn more about what your dentist is looking for during your exam

 The frequency of your dental exams will depend on your unique dental health care needs.
 It is recommended that you visit the dentist at least once per year.
 Your dentist may recommend that you attend more frequently based on your current oral and/or general health or other lifestyle factors.